ligato/docs/docs/user-guide/quickstart.md

 ## 2. Download Image

-Pull the vpp-agent image from [DockerHub][dockerhub].
+Pull the VPP agent image from [DockerHub][dockerhub].
 This image contains the vpp-agent and a compatible VPP dataplane.

 ```
 docker pull ligato/vpp-agent